 - The filter bubbles Eli Pariser warned of in his 2011 TED Talk, where social media algorithms feed people what fits them or what they like to see and hear, making it harder to be exposed to other perspectives than not to be.

-- People “publishing” stuff shaped by a whole spectrum of intentions: everything from purely and honestly financial (e.g., the Macedonian teens) to drama and fear-mongering to power- and attention-seeking to an honest interest in contributing to the public discussion.
+- People “publishing” stuff shaped by a whole spectrum of intentions: everything from purely/honestly financial (e.g., the Macedonian teens) to drama & fear-mongering to power- and attention-seeking to an honest interest in contributing to the public discussion.

-- That these media conditions are so new to us all (even media literacy practitioners have had to adjust to media that’s behavioral and uploadable)
+- That these media conditions are so new to us all (even media literacy practitioners only in the past 10 or so years started adjusting to media that’s behavioral, uploadable, networked)

-- That there’s so little public awareness of those new media conditions and our unprecedented need for social and media literacy to deal with them.
+- That there’s so little actionable public awareness of those new media conditions and our unprecedented need for social literacy and media literacy to deal with them

 - I’m sure you readers will think of more, so please add them to comments below!

 That’s just on the publishing end.
 Consumers and sharers need support too.
 Media Literacy Now and the National Association for Media Literacy Education need to be in the mix, as do educators and students.
 Like never before, media literacy protects against misinformation, manipulation, financial and property loss, mistakes, fear, stress, conflict and so much more.
-And I have a strong feeling that, if we give students a problem like fake news to solve, some of the most creative solutions will come from them.
+Media literacy spells safety now.
+And I have a strong feeling that, if we give students a problem like fake news to solve, some of the most creative ways to attain it will come from them.

 - 15 action items for addressing fake news in Jarvis and Borthwick’s “Call for Cooperation”